 - 1. Discover whom you'd like to refer leads to.
 It could be a CPA, estate planning attorney, casualty insurance agent, mortgage broker, or financial planner. - 2.
 In the appropriate section of your Fact Finder, ask the prospect if he/she is satisfied with the current relationship with their CPA, attorney, etc. If the answer is yes, move on.
-If no, ask the prospect if it would be OK to give the prospect's name to (name the professional) and to ask the professional to call your prospect or client. - 3.
-When you ask these questions on a regular basis, you'll also generate leads for other professionals.
-This in turn will result in leads coming back to you.
+If no, ask the prospect if it would be OK to give the prospect's name to (name the professional) and to ask the professional to call your prospect or client.

+3. You can see that if you ask these questions on a regular basis, you'll regularly generate leads for other professionals.
+This in turn will result in leads back to you.